A fire set off by a gas explosion in Kenya kills at least 3 people and injures more than 270 others

-NAIROBI, Kenya (AP) — A vehicle loaded with gas exploded and set off an inferno that burned homes and warehouses in Kenya's capital, killing at least three people and injuring more than 270, officials said Friday, with the death toll expected to rise.
+NAIROBI, Kenya (AP) — A truck loaded with liquid petroleum gas cylinders exploded and set off a late-night inferno that burned homes and warehouses in Kenya's capital, Nairobi, killing at least three people and injuring more than 270, officials said Friday, with the death toll expected to rise.

+At least 24 people were critically injured, the Kenya Red Cross said.

+The truck was parked inside a gas cylinder storage and filling site that had multiple applications to operate there rejected last year because it was too close to residential areas, Kenya's Energy and Petroleum Regulatory Authority said, raising questions over whether the site was operating illegally.

 Many residents were likely inside their homes when the fire reached their houses in the Mradi area of the Nairobi neighborhood of Embakasi, government spokesman Isaac Mwaura said.

-The truck explosion ignited a huge fireball, and a flying gas cylinder set off a fire that burned down a garment and textile warehouse called Oriental Godown, Mwaura said.
-Several other vehicles and businesses were damaged by the inferno that started around 11:30 p.m.
-Thursday.
+A flying gas cylinder set off a fire that burned down a nearby garment and textile warehouse, Mwaura said.
+Several other vehicles and businesses were damaged by the blaze.

+Cell phone videos taken by witnesses showed the fireball erupting after an explosion right next to some apartment buildings.
+People were heard screaming.

+“He attempted to start the car three times and that’s when there was an explosion and the fire spread ... setting off other explosions."

+The shell of that black vehicle was lying on its side in the aftermath.

-He said he grabbed two children and they hid in a sewage ditch until the explosions ended.
-His family hadn't been present, but Juma lost everything he owned in the fire.
+Juma said he grabbed two children and they hid in a sewage ditch until the explosions ended.
+His family hadn't been at home, but Juma lost everything he owned in the fire.

-“Police were turning away everyone and so it was difficult to access my house and I had to seek a place to sleep until this morning,” neighbor Caroline Karanja said.
-She said the smell and smoke were still choking, and she would have to stay away for a while because she had young children.
+Another witness, Charles Mainge, said locals had previous concerns over the gas site operating in the area.
+He said there were at least two main explosions, the second of which knocked him and others off their feet after they left their houses to see what was happening.

+“The government knew this liquid petroleum gas plant was existing in a residential area but they did nothing,” he said.
+“They should make sure this doesn’t happen again.”

-Police and the Kenya Red Cross reported three deaths.
-The toll may rise after daybreak, said Wesley Kimeto, the Embakasi police chief.
+Police and the Kenya Red Cross reported three deaths and that toll may rise, said Wesley Kimeto, the Embakasi police chief.

 The government and Red Cross said 271 people were taken to several hospitals with injuries.

+"All applications were rejected as they did not meet the set criteria for an LPG (liquid petroleum gas) storage and filling plant in that area," the authority said in a statement Friday.
+“The main reason for the rejection was failure of the designs to meet the safety distances stipulated.”

+One of the stipulations was that the gas business submit a risk assessment called a “blast profile," which would estimate how surrounding areas would be impacted in the event of an explosion, the regulatory authority said.
+The gas storage business never submitted those assessments, it said.

-The proximity of the industrial company to residences raised questions about enforcement of city plans.
-Officials at the county government have been accused of taking bribes to overlook building codes and regulations.
+The continued operation of the gas storage and filling site is likely to put authorities' enforcement of regulations under heavy scrutiny.
+Officials at the county government have been accused of taking bribes to overlook building codes and other regulations.

 Credit: AP